You Shall Not Covet: Understanding the Tenth Commandment and its Modern Relevance

 Q: Can coveting be overcome completely in this life?

 A: Complete eradication of coveting in this life is a challenging goal.
-However, through consistent effort, prayer, and reliance on God's grace, we can progressively overcome its power and cultivate a heart of contentment and gratitude.
+Still, through consistent effort, prayer, and reliance on God's grace, we can progressively overcome its power and cultivate a heart of contentment and gratitude.

 Conclusion: A Lifelong Journey of Transformation